DexterLagan/csv-to-sql/README.md

         (let ((content _) (file (put-file))) (display-lines-to-file content file #:exists 'replace)))                  ; save result in new file
  (get-file))                                                                                                           ; display file open dialog
 </pre>

+## What's next?

+A few things would make this tool even more useful.
+For example:
+- ability to configure the SQL query template;
+- one-window GUI instead of a bunch of dialog prompts;
+- generalizing line-splitting through an unlimited number of fields.

 ## License

 CSV to SQL is free software; see [LICENSE](https://github.com/DexterLagan/csv-to-sql/blob/main/LICENSE) for more details.